-• The other source of her income and fame was decorative designs for household objects.
-To understand how famous she was you need to understand that an enormous range of household goods were covered in works by Kauffman from watch cases to plates and from snuff boxes to vases.
+- The second source of her income and fame was decorative designs for household objects.
+To understand how she became so famous you need to appreciate that an enormous range of household goods were covered in works by Kauffman from watch cases to plates and from snuff boxes to vases.
 Everyone wanted household objects like this with a serious Kauffman classical design to show their knowledge and sophistication.
-Kauffman lived in London for fourteen years and throughout this time her reputation and fame grew.
+Kauffman lived in London for fifteen years and throughout this time her reputation and fame grew. - This vase shows the story of the lovers Celadon and Amelia from a Romantic English nature poem, "The Seasons," by James Thomson.
+The lovers were caught in a summer storm and the power of the storm was so overwhelming for the delicate Amelia that she died in the arms of Celadon.
+Kauffman painted a number of versions of the story and in this one she shows the lovers writing on a rock before the storm arrives.

 - This vase and cover is soft-paste porcelain painted with enamels and gilded.
 It is decorated with acanthus leaves in relief and coloured blue and with an oval medallion on either side of the body.
-One medallion has a landscape and the other a figure subject based on a classical scene by Kauffman of Celadon and Amelia. - A Romantic English nature poem, "The Seasons," by James Thompson in the section 'Summer' tells of the young lovers Celadon and Amelia, a perfect couple who were caught in a summer storm.
+One medallion has a landscape and the other a figure subject based on a classical scene by Kauffman of Celadon and Amelia. - A Romantic English nature poem, "The Seasons," by James Thomson in the section 'Summer' tells of the young lovers Celadon and Amelia, a perfect couple who were caught in a summer storm.
 Amelia was overcome by the powerful force of the tempest and died in the arms of her horrified and distraught lover. - Kauffman painted a number of versions of story and the two lovers.
+This scene is not specifically described in the poem but represents their happy, carefree life together before the storm.